What is Tiered Workflow and how does it work?

 Audience: 25Live Functional Administrators

-1. Tiered Workflow enforces the order or approval for events.
-When this functionality was first introduced by CollegeNET it allowed the users to customize the order.
+1. Tiered Workflow enforces the "order of approval" for events.
+When this functionality was first introduced by CollegeNET it allowed users to customize the order.
 This functionality has since been changed to one specific order.

-How this works is the tasks generated by an event must be approved in the "workflow" order.
+The tasks generated by an event request must be approved in the "workflow" order.
 This prevents resources from being approved before locations or notification tasks (custom attributes/requirements) being approved before locations or resources.
+Reminder: tasks are generated by a requester who does not have the ability to assign a location or resource.
+A task won't be generated by users who have the ability to assign a location and/or resource.

 2. The first step to using Tiered Workflow is to enable it.
 You can do this under More > System Settings > Workflow Settings > Use Tiered Workflow